ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for master fix pack 4.3.23_1527_openshift and worker node fix pack 4.3.25_1527_openshift, released 22 June 2020
 {: #4323_1527_master}

 The following table shows the changes that are included in the master fix pack update `4.3.23_1527_openshift` and in worker node fix pack update `4.3.25_1527_openshift`.
 Master patch updates are applied automatically.
-Worker node patch updates can be applied by updating or reloading the worker node.
+Worker node patch updates can be applied by updating, reloading (in classic infrastructure), or replacing (in VPC infrastructure) the worker node.
 For more information, see [Update types](/docs/openshift?topic=openshift-openshift_versions#openshift_update_types).
 {: shortdesc}

 | Component | Location | Previous | Current | Description |